-The Stoever’s Dam Park offers it’s visitors; two softball fields, community garden plots, interpretive nature trails, fishing, boating, a camping area (primitive sites) for tents and RV campers, (camping overnight by permit only), picnic areas with benches and fire rings, a covered pavilion which can be reserved by calling the City Recreation Department, wetland areas for nature observation, a walking path that goes around the lake, and a nature center.
+The Stoevers Dam Park offers its visitors; two softball fields, community garden plots, interpretive nature trails, fishing, boating, a camping area (primitive sites) for tents and RV campers, (camping overnight by permit only, which are given at a first-come, first-served basis), picnic areas with benches and fire rings, a covered pavilion which can be reserved by calling the City Recreation Department, wetland areas for nature observation, a walking path that goes around the lake, and a nature center.

-The “Nature Barn”, a 125 year old farm barn, is located at the Miller St. entrance.
-It features a large variety of displays of field and fauna, several small meeting rooms, which can be reserved, and an in-house green house.
-Many different types of programs are also run through the year by the City of Lebanon Recreation department.
+The “Nature Barn”, a 125-year-old farm barn, is located at the Miller St. entrance.
+It features a large variety of displays of field and fauna, several small meeting rooms, which can be reserved, and an in-house greenhouse.
+Many different types of programs are also run throughout the year by the City of Lebanon Recreation department.
 Located just west of the nature barn you will find the Memorial Arboretum featuring a nice variety of trees and plantings

 The history of Stoevers goes back to the 1700s and can be traced to 1821, when Abraham Light, the grandson of the original farm owner Martin Light, sold the farm to John Stoever, from which the dam gets its name.
 Northeast section of Lebanon, with entrances on north Third Avenue, Miller Street, and Stoever Street.
 With 156 acres, the park features a Nature Barn, Community Theatre, picnic and camping areas, pavilions, boat ramps, fishing, handicapped fishing area, two softball fields, nature trails, and a memorial arbor.